pmichel31415/jsalt-2019-mt-tutorial/README.md

 For convenience, we've trained a model for you.

 ### Sampling from a trained model

+One of the easiest way of generating a translation with the model is to sample from the conditional distribution one word at a time.
+This is implemented in ``

 ```bash
 echo "▁J ' ai ▁donc ▁fait ▁le ▁tour ▁pour ▁essayer ▁les ▁autres ▁portes ▁et ▁fenêtres ." |